nicholas-long/environment/zet/20231122214039/README.md

 - [20230927152827](/zet/20230927152827/README.md) reverse engineering obsidian to create an obsidian sync cli tool
 - iOS reminder and obsidian URL handler integration - workflow for tracking personal projects
 - 3d printing...
+  - wreath project with youtube video links
 - how to be a merchant and selling things on amazon
   - taking decent product photos with a lightbox and removing backgrounds
 - why everyone needs a set of clamps in their toolbox (with pictures of setting up jungle gym)
 - how to make a ratchet socket wrench attachment for drill bits
 - reiki
 - more about apple iOS shortcuts
+- htb boxes that have been retired
+  - find an API for this

 # things i am already done blogging about
 - apple shortcuts workflow automation